Surgery for non-melanoma skin cancer

 - Cryotherapy: Also known as cryosurgery, this technique uses liquid nitrogen to freeze and destroy the cancer cells.
 This is usually only used for small skin cancers.

-- Photodynamic therapy: In this technique, a special chemical is applied directly to the tumor, or injected into the bloodstream.
+- Cryotherapy: In this technique, a special chemical is applied directly to the tumor, or injected into the bloodstream.
 This chemical makes the cancer cells sensitive to certain types of light, which is then focused on the tumor, causing the cancer cells to die.

-- Immune response modifiers: Certain drugs, such as imiquimod or BCG vaccine, can boost the body’s natural immune response against non-melanoma skin cancers, and may be applied to, or injected directly into, the cancer.
+- Cryotherapy: Certain drugs, such as imiquimod or BCG vaccine, can boost the body’s natural immune response against non-melanoma skin cancers, and may be applied to, or injected directly into, the cancer.

-- Laser surgery: This is a newer technique that uses a laser beam to destroy cancer cells, and may be used to treat very superficial skin cancers.
+- Cryotherapy: This is a newer technique that uses a laser beam to destroy cancer cells, and may be used to treat very superficial skin cancers.

 Rotational skin flaps and skin grafts are commonly used for reconstruction following surgical removal of large skin cancers, or skin cancers of the face and head.